 We did get out for some surfing a couple times (waves too big for us!), explored downtown Cabo (it really is the Las Vegas of Mexico), and found the best taco shop in the history of the world!
 Asi y Asado had the greatest selection of taco bases (vegetarian, every kind of fish, beef, chicken, etc.) and the biggest toppings bar we’d ever seen!
 We’d each order two tacos and then pile them high with condiments, still unable to try everything!
 SO GOOD.

 Stunning beaches, an abundance of activities, and outrageous parties make Cabo a great destination if you want it all.
-I don’t think we need to go back anytime soon, but we definitely had a blast!
+I don’t think we need to go back anytime soon, but we definitely had a blast on our Cabo road trip!

-After a nice night camping with the serenading of frogs in San Ignacio, we jumped back in the car and headed to the capital of Baja California Sur, La Paz.
+After a nice night camping with the serenading of frogs in San Ignacio, we jumped back in the car and continued road tripping Baja Mexico.
+Our next stop was the capital of Baja California Sur, La Paz.
 The first half of the trip wound through the mountains and took us to our first glimpse of the Sea Of Cortez, with it’s amazing blue waters and lazy beach towns.
 We wished we had more time to kick back and get lost, but we had places to get to; Cabo was waiting for us.
 Needing a break, we stopped and had some tacos at a random shack along the road, right on the water.
 The first thing that hit us as we exited the car was the extreme heat.
 Que calor!
 Dusty wasn’t liking it very much at all either.

 The road eventually made its way inland and we found ourselves on what seemed like the world’s straightest road through the world’s biggest desert.
 It didn’t get any cooler either.
 After about seven hours we again saw the Sea of Cortez and the city of La Paz lying beside it.